lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 Variable names inside each genotype function are not compulsory, but is highly recommended to maintain the same nomenclature to improve code readability and reusability.

 More fields can be added if needed, but always after the first seven preset items.

+The **decoded genotype** is created only when the specimen is sent to another music software.

 ## Genotype function template